-The results obtained in Fig.~\ref{fig2}(c) and (d), and~\ref{parameter_dependence}(a) are obtained in the optimal condition when the qubit decay and propagation loss are negligible, i.e., $\gamma_{1}=\gamma_{2}=0$ and $G=1$.
+The results discussed above are obtained in the optimal condition when the qubit decay and propagation loss are negligible, i.e., $\gamma_{1}=\gamma_{2}=0$ and $G=1$.
 Now we would like to include the effects of these dissipation channels.
-In Fig.~\ref{parameter_dependence}(b) we show the effect of the qubit decay on $C_{\text{max}}$ for $\gamma=\gamma_{1}=\gamma_{2}$. $C_{\text{max}}$ is not significantly affected by $\gamma$ even when $\gamma$ is comparable to the cavity decay $\kappa_{j}$, suggesting that the SPATP is robust against the qubit decay.
-We next analyze the effect of the spatial separation $d$ on $C_{\text{max}}$, which is depicted in Fig.~\ref{parameter_dependence}(c) where $C_{\text{max}}$ as a function of $d/c$ is given for different $G$. $C_{\text{max}}$ decreases exponentially for increasing $d/(cT)$ for our choice of a Gaussian single-photon pulse.
+In Fig.~\ref{parameter_dependence}(a) we show the effect of the qubit decay on $C_{\text{max}}$ for $\gamma=\gamma_{1}=\gamma_{2}$, where $C_{\text{max}}=\text{Max}[C(t)]$. $C_{\text{max}}$ is not significantly affected by $\gamma$ even when $\gamma$ is comparable to the cavity decay $\kappa_{j}$, suggesting that the TRESP is robust against the qubit decay.
+We next analyze the effect of the spatial separation $d$ on $C_{\text{max}}$, which is depicted in Fig.~\ref{parameter_dependence}(b) where $C_{\text{max}}$ as a function of $d/c$ is given for different $G$. $C_{\text{max}}$ decreases exponentially for increasing $d/(cT)$ for our choice of a Gaussian single-photon pulse.
 For $d=2cT$, $C_{\text{max}}$ is reduced roughly by a factor of 10.
 Considering a microsecond microwave photon pulse for the possible experimental implementation of our scheme based on superconducting quantum circuits, $d$ can be in the order of a few kilometers which is already in the macroscopic scale.
-Finally, we consider the possible loss denoted by $G$ which leads to two effects: Firstly, it reduces the photon number incident on the second cavity; Secondly, it shifts the two-excitation avoided crossings as indicated by the coupling terms in $\hat{H}$.
-Since $C(t)$ depends on the excited-state population of the second qubit which in turn is determined by the photon number entering the second cavity, $C_{\text{max}}$ then decreases linearly versus $G$ as can be seen from Fig.~\ref{parameter_dependence}(d).
+Finally, we consider the possible photon number loss denoted by $G$ which leads to two effects: Firstly, it reduces the photon number incident on the second cavity; Secondly, it shifts the two-excitation avoided crossings in the eigenenergy spectrum as indicated by the coupling terms in $\hat{H}$.
+Since $C(t)$ depends on the excited-state population of the second qubit which in turn is determined by the photon number entering the second cavity, $C_{\text{max}}$ then decreases linearly versus $G$ as can be seen from Fig.~\ref{parameter_dependence}(c).